How to Get a Green Card

 The ultimate guide to getting a green card

 How to Get a Green Card provides people guidance on the most readily obtainable forms of U.S. lawful permanent residence.
-Find out how to work with U.S. officials, prepare and present the right documents, and work your way through the bureaucratic maze; and what to expect every step of the way.
+Find out how to work with U.S. officials, prepare and present the right documents, and work your way through the bureaucratic maze; and what to expect at every step of the way.

 Whether you're living in the U.S. or another country, learn about these immigration possibilities:

-• spouses, fiancés, and other family
+• visas for spouses, fiancés, and other family

 • green card lotteries